minyueyooo/FinalProject/README.md

 for the Web Project Course

 ##Project Description
 I want to create the frondend for my own fashion brand QipaoX's e-commerce website.
+QipaoX re-designs Qipao, the traditional Chinese ethnic dress, into modern clothing that embraces urban lifestyles.
+So I want the website to be a fusion of tradition and modernism.

 ##Frontend Webpage Outline:
 1. Homepage（including design concepts, fashion shoots）